Jonny-exe/binary-fractions/binary_fractions/README.md

 - `self_value` _str, TwosComplement_ - twos-complement string to be
   converted to representation without exponent
-- `length` _int_ - the length of the returned number.
+- `length` _int_ - desired length of resulting string.
+If -1, result is
-  -1 is the minimum amount of digits required.
-  0 and negatives numbers, except -1, are not allowed.
-  Length includes the possible decimal point.
+  not prefixed.
+If length is too short to fit value, an exception is raised.
+A larger length will prefix the decimal digits with additional sign bits to produce a resulting string of specified length.
-  Example of length 3 is: '1.1'
+  Example of length 4 is '01.1'.

 **Returns**:

+  str, TwosComplement: returns twos-complement without exponent.
+  Return type is
-  str, TwosComplement: returns twos-complement without mantissa, return type is str if input was of class str, return type is TwosComplement if input was of class TwosComplement.
+  str if input was of class str, return type is TwosComplement if input was of class TwosComplement.